Arcadia (poem): Style

 The early fame of Arcadia in Italy was due to its linguistic merits.

 What made this literary work so original was Sannazaro's decision to write in the Italian language instead of in a regional dialect or in Latin, which was extremely popular in the 15th and 16th centuries.
 Its style created a completely artificial literary idiom, unspoken by either Florentines or Neapolitans.

 The language used in Arcadia seems to blend Giovanni Boccaccio's prose and Petrarch's poetry.

 Reception

 When Arcadia was printed in the 16th century, it became a bestseller.

 In Italy alone more than 66 editions were printed.
 Inspired in part by classical authors who described the pastoral world (Virgil, Theocritus, Ovid, Tibullus), and in part by Giovanni Boccaccio's Ameto, Sannazaro wrote a literary work that can be considered the first production of the European Renaissance.

-Later audiences grew impatient and hostile.
-Modern readers tend to consider the text confused and frustrating.
-But towards the end of the 17th century, the Academy, founded in Rome, was named after the Pastoral novel.

 A translation of the Arcadia into contemporary English, with an introduction and commentary, was published by Nicholas R. Jones in 2025; it is only the second translation of the book in English.